Nature, culture and history

-Mighty inland rivers disperse into braided channels, creating waterholes and wetlands.
-With its slow-flowing waters and floodplains tens of kilometres wide, Channel Country may be the world’s finest natural watering system.
+Mighty inland rivers disperse into braided channels, with waterholes and other wetlands.
+These may be dormant for years before bursting into life with flood waters from hundreds of kilometres away.
+Floodwaters are slow-flowing and fill floodplains tens of kilometres wide.
+The Channel Country may be the world’s finest natural watering system.

-It supports more than 50 ecosystems, including coolibah woodlands, sand plains and vast dunefields—all adapted to a climate of infrequent rain that falls in short but massive deluges and a parching evaporation rate.
+It supports more than 50 ecosystems, including coolibah woodlands, sand plains and vast dunefields—all adapted to a climate of infrequent local rain and a parching evaporation rate.

 Mitchell Grass Downs

 Natural grasslands, named for the dominant native Mitchell grass, form the basis of the region’s grazing industry.
 Their roots anchor in dark clay soils formed from ancient sediments.

 When wet, the soils absorb water and expand.
 When dry, they shrink and crack deeply, making it difficult for trees to establish roots.
 Unique animals shelter within the cracks, including endangered Julia Creek dunnarts.

 Sand plains, deep red loam soils and a drier climate allow mulga trees to dominate, with mosaic patches of grasslands and eucalypt/acacia woodlands.
 Each mulga tree canopy channels rain to its roots, like an umbrella blown inside out.

 This botanically diverse bioregion features semi-arid sand plains formed from eroded sandstone ranges of the ancient Great Divide.

 Dominated by acacia/eucalypt woodland with spinifex hummock grassland, the uplands are home to specialised fauna.